ads04r/imouto-location-manager/README.md

   setting this to something descriptive like 'phone_gps' or 'garmin_watch'.
 * `format` is optional, and refers to the format of the data in the file being imported.
 If you omit it, the importer guesses based on the file extension.
 It can be set to 'fit', 'csv' or 'gpx'.
+Handy if you're the sort of person who likes to give files unusual extensions.

 Usage - Querying Data
 ---------------------